St Mary's Church, Ilkeston: History

-The west end was enlarged and rebuilt between 1909 and 1910 by Percy Heylyn Currey when the tower was removed stone by stone and rebuilt as it is seen today.
+The church was altered in 1889 and the west end was enlarged and rebuilt between 1909 and 1910 by Percy Heylyn Currey when the tower was removed stone by stone and rebuilt as it is seen today.
 It was reopened for worship on 20 September 1910 by the Bishop of Southwell.

 Organ

 The church contains an organ by Bishop dating from 1831 which was originally in the church of St John the Evangelist in Paddington where it was reputedly played by Mendelssohn.
 A specification of the organ can be found on the National Pipe Organ Register.